hillchoon/netauto/README.md

 $ git pull
 $ cd
 ```
-4) A noc user is granted with read-only acces to a list of managed network hosts on the production network.
+4) A NOC user is granted with read-only acces to a list of managed network hosts on the production network.
 This list is created and maintained by a sudo user, and it could be a text file with hosts' IP address or FQDN.
 5) Managed network hosts shall be configured to allow SSH and NETCONF sessions initiated from management server.
 ### 1.2 A SUDO User
 1) Installs Python3, Junos PyEZ, and other third-party libraries (listed per Netauto script if any depedency).